OAGi/Score/docs/user_guide/index.rst

       1. Check the checkbox in front of the code lists that are in the Deleted state.

-      2. A “Restore” button is activated at the top-right corner of the page.
+      2. A "Restore" button is activated at the top-right corner of the page.

-      3. Click the “Restore” button.
+      3. Click the "Restore" button.

    2. Restore code list individually:

       1. Click on the ellipsis in the last column of the code list entry that is in the Deleted state.
-Click the “Restore” menu item in the pop-up menu.
+Click the "Restore" menu item in the pop-up menu.

-      2. Alternatively, click on the name of a deleted code list to open its detail page and click the “Restore” button at the top-right corner of the page.
+      2. Alternatively, click on the name of a deleted code list to open its detail page and click the "Restore" button at the top-right corner of the page.

 2. Confirm (or cancel) restoration on the pop-up dialog.